|Support||Chat & Email|

 - Connection logs

-In the case of CyberGhost VPN, this research revealed some very interesting issues, which is where we will start with right now.
+In the case of CyberGhost VPN, this research revealed some very interesting issues, which is where we will start.

 Who owns CyberGhost?
 Kape Technologies (formerly Crossrider)